ranhya/ranhya.github.io/content/posts/elden-ring.md

 #### Fia’s Quest

 ![Fia](/images/FiaER.jpeg)
-Fia’s quest is also very important as it’s locking a remembrance boss behind it which is quite interesting as it’s super out of the way… though her quest is not super difficult to do, I in fact stumbled upon it on my first playthrough where I actually ended up getting most of the endings set up besides the frenzied flame ending.
+Fia’s quest is also important as it’s locking a remembrance boss behind it which is quite interesting as it’s super out of the way… though her quest is not super difficult to do, I in fact stumbled upon it on my first playthrough where I actually ended up getting most of the endings set up besides the frenzied flame ending.

 ### Combat
 Finally onto the most important part of the game—the best one too.
 I think Elden Ring has improved on the souls combat formula so drastically and it feels amazing.
 In part because of the added jump and crouch buttons but also due to the fact that the variety in viable builds and play-styles has increased so much that it feels like you can make anything work in this game and have a lot of fun doing it.